Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 A quality of earnings report isn’t just a diagnostic—it’s a roadmap for increasing your business’s value.
 The findings tell you exactly where to focus your improvement efforts for maximum impact.

 Start by prioritizing fixes based on their effect on normalized EBITDA.
 Margin improvements, revenue diversification, and cleaning up accounting practices typically offer the highest return on effort.
-Then, track your progress over time to demonstrate improvement trends that buyers and investors find compelling.
+Then, track your progress over time to demonstrate improvement trends and monitor profitability trends that buyers and investors find compelling.

 Tip: Document the improvements you make after receiving QoE findings.
 When you eventually go to market—or seek financing—you’ll have a clear narrative showing how you identified and addressed weaknesses proactively.